Veterans History Project

 We currently have 325 WWII interviews, with more every week.
 We will be collecting some at The Atrium and have formed a meaningful partnership at Altrusa House.
 Altrusa House provides day care and has begun interviewing veterans.
 Nancy Hult and Ray Jones are willing to follow guidelines for SPOHP and for the Library Congress participation.
 We welcome their participation.

-Matheson History Museum
+Matheson Oral History Project

 Are You A Veteran?

 If you or someone you know is interested in donating an oral history interview to the Veterans History Project, please call SPOHP at (352) 392-7168 or e-mail VHP Coordinator Ann Smith (firstname.lastname@example.org) for more information.

 - Explore the VHP brochure to learn more!

 Veterans Day Celebrations and Media Portal Launch, 2014